Red Devils remain on top of the Premier League

 With about 20 minutes left to go, Gibson and Berbatov were again involved in a chance, as the former passed to the latter.
 The Bulgarian had his back towards goal, but took a touch, turned, and then sent a superbly crafted shot towards goal.
 But it produced a decent reaction from Gordon as the score stayed at two goals to none.

 United began to adopt a slightly more pressing tactic when they did not have the ball, while things did not appear to be as urgent as before when the possession was theirs.
 But Bruce's charges continued to probe in the hope of hitting the back of the net.
-But as it had been throughout the game, the Red Devils' defense remained fairly solid.
+But as it had been throughout the game, the Red Devils' defence remained fairly solid.

 After three minutes of added time, the referee blew the whistle to bring the curtain down on the Boxing Day encounter.
 United remained on top of the Premier League, while Bruce - who used to play for the hosts - is yet to beat his former boss during his managerial career.